vimaec/vim/README.md

 ## Entities Buffer

+Columns and tables in the entity buffer should never be assumed to present by an application consuming a VIM.

 The entities section of a VIM contains a collection of entity tables.
 An entity table is a combination of a relational table alongside a collection of key-value pairs, about a particular data entity.
 Examples of data entities include: geometry, nodes, materials, cameras, assets, and various BIM elements such as Elements or Products.

 Each relational table consists of three types of columns: